arangodb/docs/3.7/graphs-satellite-graphs-management.md

 are not yet connected via edges but should follow the same sharding to be connected later on.

-All collections used within the creation process are newly created or ,if already available, checked against the collection properties.
+All collections used within the creation process are newly created or, if already available, checked against the collection properties.
 The process will fail if one of them already exists, unless they have the correct sharding already.
 All newly created collections will immediately be dropped again in the failure case.